OM-EL/FieldWire-kata/README.md

 # API Usage Guide

-This document serves as a guide to interact with the two services: `GET`, `POST`, `DELETE`, and `PATCH` using cURL on the command line.
+This document serves as a guide to interact with the different endpoint : `GET`, `POST`, `DELETE`, and `PATCH` using cURL on the command line.

 ## Project Controller API Usage